- Help! I cannot remember the band or song name but the words go something like this ...

-- Pick a group of words that occurs as a phrase in your song (if there is one) and enclose it in quotes.
+Pick a group of search terms that may occur as a phrase in your song (if there is one) and enclose it in quotes.

-- Repeat Steps 4-9 until you either find your song (hurray!) or cannot find it after many repeated tries.
+Repeat the above steps as necessary until you either find your song (hurray!) or cannot find it after many repeated attempts.